A Day in the Life: The Schedule of a Freelance Nurse Writer

 It’s crucial to start your day with a morning routine.
 For some, journaling or taking a walk may be beneficial, while others may find relief in meditation or focusing on an abundance mindset.

-My daily schedule varies because I do a little of everything, ensuring I never get bored.
+My daily schedule varies because I do a little of everything, which keeps me from getting bored.
 A typical day involves dropping my children off at school, sipping coffee while checking my email, and creating my game plan for the day.

 Still a Nurse—Just in a New Role